 All company sales – During the months noted below, all of our selling locations, when combined, had daily sales growth rates of (compared to the same month in the preceding year):

-Stores opened greater than five years – The impact of the economy, over time, is best reflected in the growth performance of our stores opened greater than five years (store sites opened as follows: 2015 group – opened 2010 and earlier, 2014 group – opened 2009 and earlier, and 2013 group – opened 2008 and earlier).
-This group, which represented about 90% of our total sales in 2015, is more cyclical due to the increased market share they enjoy in their local markets.
+Stores opened greater than five years – The impact of the economy, over time, is best reflected in the growth performance of our stores opened greater than five years (store sites opened as follows: 2016 group – opened 2011 and earlier, 2015 group – opened 2010 and earlier, and 2014 group – opened 2009 and earlier).
+This group, which represented about 90% of our total sales in 2016, is more cyclical due to the increased market share they enjoy in their local markets.
 During the months noted below, the stores opened greater than five years had daily sales growth rates of (compared to the same month in the preceding year):

 Summarizing comments – There are three distinct influences to our growth: (1) execution, (2) currency fluctuations, and (3) economic fluctuations.
 This discussion centers on (2) and (3).

-The change in currencies in foreign countries (primarily Canada) relative to the United States dollar impacted our net sales growth over the last several years.
-During the years 2013, 2014, and 2015, it lowered our net sales growth by 0.2%, 0.5%, and 1.2%, respectively.
+The change in currencies in foreign countries relative to the United States dollar impacted our net sales growth over the last several years.
+During 2016, it lowered our net sales growth by 0.4%.
+During the years 2015 and 2014, it lowered our net sales growth by 1.2% and 0.5% respectively.

 During 2015, our business weakened.
-As mentioned earlier in this document and in prior quarterly disclosures, the weakening initially involved customers tied to the oil and gas sector, but grew during the course of the year to include customers across additional industries and in geographic areas not typically associated with the oil and gas sector.
-In November and December one distinct trend emerged involving customer plant shutdowns.
-This is not uncommon during the holiday season; however, we experienced a greater frequency and duration of shutdowns than in prior years during both late November and late December, with the trend more pronounced in late December.
+This initially involved customers tied to the oil and gas sector, but grew during the course of the year to include customers across additional industries and in geographic areas not typically associated with the oil and gas sector.
+November and especially December experienced a greater frequency and duration of customer plant shutdowns than is typical of these holiday-affected periods.

 We find it helpful to think about the monthly sequential changes in our business using the analogy of climbing a stairway – This stairway has several predictable landings where there is a pause in the sequential gain (i.e. April, July, and October to December), but generally speaking, climbs from January to October.
 The October landing then establishes the benchmark for the start of the next year.